conestack/cone.tile/README.rst

 A tile is a piece of web application, i.e. a form, a navigation, etc.

-Splitting your application in such small and logic application parts makes it easy to re-use this application, simplifies application ajaxification and the use of same application parts in different manners.
+Splitting your application in such small and logic application parts makes it easy to re-use this application, simplifies application AJAXification and the use of same application parts in different manners.